OctopusDeploy/docs/CONTRIBUTING.md

-# Contributing to the Octopus Deploy Documentation
+# Contributing to the Octopus Deploy documentation

 This document covers the process for contributing to the documentation and code samples that are hosted on the [Octopus Deploy documentation site](https://octopus.com/docs/).